HybridModel/HybridModel/README.md

 Matlab code for running hybrid model.
 Split results into multiple files.

 ## boolean_Run.m
-Matlab function for binary model.
+Matlab function for updating of the boolean network.

 ## boolean_Run1.m
+Matlab function for updating of the continuous network without normalization.

 ## boolean_RunNorm.m
+Matlab function for updating of the continuous network with normalization.

 ## hybrid_Run.m
 Matlab function for hybrid model without normalization.